COVID-19 Information for Georgia (November 13)

 - Are U.S. citizens required to quarantine?
 Yes

-- With very limited exceptions, anyone who enters Georgia is subject to a mandatory, enforced, 12-day quarantine (reduced from 14 days), in a government-assigned facility at personal expense.
-On September 15, the 12-day period will be reduced to 8 days.
+- With very limited exceptions, anyone who enters Georgia is subject to a mandatory, enforced, 8-day quarantine in a government-assigned facility at personal expense.
 Quarantined travelers will undergo a PCR test, at their own expense, on day 8, and will be released from quarantine on day 9 if the test result is negative.
 A follow-up PCR test, at their own expense, will be required on day 12.

 - In the event a U.S. citizen tests positive for COVID, he or she will remain in (or be returned to) quarantine, and if necessary, will be moved to a medical facility at his or her own expense.